 “Fold the very heavy sweaters so they don’t lose shape on the hanger,” Rapke advises.
 “Also, cedar is not a myth.
 It really does prevent moths from getting into your cashmere or wool sweaters.
 Replace the cedar every six months.”
-Charlton suggests, “Color code sweaters by weight, and use dividers or cubbies.
-Use a sweater folding board to make perfect folds.
-Our Cedar or Lavender-Scented Folding Boards ($42 for set of five) even wards off bugs.”
+Charlton suggests, “Color-code sweaters by weight, and use dividers or cubbies.
+Use a sweater-folding board to make perfect folds.

 Rapke says that how you want to organize your jeans is a personal choice.
 “There are a number of ways to do so—by cut, brand, color, style, size, or none of the above.
-I tend to go by color and most of my clients prefer it that way, unless they’re die-hard jeans collectors.”
+I tend to go by color, and most of my clients prefer it that way unless they’re die-hard jean collectors.”
 Charlton also favors organizing them that way: “Hang by the hem and organize by dark to light denim.”

 Rapke’s trick for hanging pants, skirts, and shorts?
-“Hang them using clips and fold in the sides so the outside of the garment isn’t marked by the clips.
+“Hang them using clips and make small internal folds at the sides so the outside of the garment isn’t marked by the clips.
 This also makes everything look uniform on the hanger and gives it a cleaner side profile in your closet.”